redbadger/crux/docs/src/part-1/shell.md

 [features]
 facet_typegen = ["crux_core/facet_typegen"]
+# Temporary migration-window compatibility features for the old binding paths.
 uniffi = ["dep:uniffi"]
 wasm_bindgen = ["dep:wasm-bindgen"]
 codegen = [
-    "crux_core/bindgen",
+    "dep:anyhow",
     "dep:clap",
     "dep:log",
     "dep:pretty_env_logger",
-    "uniffi",
     "facet_typegen"
 ]

 [dependencies]
+boltffi = "=0.25.0"
 facet = "=0.44"
 crux_core.workspace = true
 serde = { workspace = true, features = ["derive"] }

 # optional dependencies
+anyhow = { workspace = true, optional = true }
 clap = { version = "4.6.1", optional = true, features = ["derive"] }
 log = { version = "0.4.29", optional = true }
 pretty_env_logger = { version = "0.5.0", optional = true }
 uniffi = { version = "=0.29.4", optional = true }
-wasm-bindgen = { version = "0.2.118", optional = true }
+wasm-bindgen = { version = "0.2.121", optional = true }
 ```

 A lot has changed!
 The key things we added are:

 1. a `bin` target called `codegen`, which is how we're going to run all the code generation
-2. feature flags to optionally enable `uniffi` and `wasm_bindgen`, and grouped those under `codegen` alongside some dependencies which are optional depending on that feature flag being enabled
+2. a `boltffi` dependency for the default binding surface, with old `uniffi` and
+   `wasm_bindgen` features kept only as temporary compatibility flags
 3. dependencies we need for the code generation

 And since we've declared the `codegen` target, we need to add the code for it.